Mirrors (Justin Timberlake song): Reception

-MTV News James Montgomery reviewed the video, saying:

-"It's a clip that packs an emotional wallop, a downright beautiful examination of the ebbs and flows of love and the true connection that continues once our time here is over.
+MTV News' James Montgomery reviewed the video, saying, "It's a clip that packs an emotional wallop, a downright beautiful examination of the ebbs and flows of love and the true connection that continues once our time here is over.
 That's a rare thing indeed, and so is this video ... it is understated and elegant and really truly touching."
+Kendall Russ of The Michigan Daily gave it an "A" grade, and said it "renders a profoundly different experience than does simply listening to it.
+It moves, it captivates, but above all, it shows an artist working with unblemished artistic vision".

-Timberlake's grandmother Sadie Bomar told Italian weekly Grazia that "Justin didn't tell me he was doing it [making the video], it was a surprise.
+Timberlake's grandmother, Sadie Bomar, told Italian weekly Grazia that "Justin didn't tell me he was doing it [making the video], it was a surprise.
 He said, "You have to see this video, just you sit down and watch it".
 I was moved by it, it brings tears to my eyes.
 It's a lovely tribute to us."
 Timberlake took home the award for Video of the Year at the 2013 MTV Video Music Awards.
 The video also won the award for Best Editing.
 It was named one of the 10 best music videos of the year by The Hollywood Reporter and Spin.
-Maura Johnston from Spin wrote:

-"The love scenes between the elder version of the couple are particularly touching; when it's eventually revealed that they've been happening only in the woman's mind, they become heartbreaking.
+Maura Johnston from Spin wrote, "The love scenes between the elder version of the couple are particularly touching; when it's eventually revealed that they've been happening only in the woman's mind, they become heartbreaking.
 Plus, there's some fine JT dance moves: Wearing a long coat, silver-tipped shoes, and a severe side part, he shows off his footwork in a hall of mirrors, creating an illusion of endless Justins."

-The music video on YouTube has received over 1.3 billion views as of January 2025, making it the second-most popular on Justin Timberlake's channel, just behind Can't Stop the Feeling!, whose video has achieved over 1.7 billion views since first published in May 2016.

 Live performances

 "Mirrors" was performed on The Ellen DeGeneres Show and Saturday Night Live.
-On February 20, 2013, he performed the song at the 2013 Brit Awards.
-On August 25, 2013, he performed "Mirrors" in a medley with other of his songs at the 2013 MTV Video Music Awards.
-After the performance he accepted the Michael Jackson Video Vanguard Award at the ceremony.
+On February 20, 2013, Timberlake performed the song at the 2013 Brit Awards.
+On August 25, 2013, he performed "Mirrors" in a medley with other songs of his at the 2013 MTV Video Music Awards.
+After the performance, he accepted the Michael Jackson Video Vanguard Award at the ceremony.

-The song was featured on Justin and Jay-Z's co-headlining Legends of the Summer Stadium Tour (2013), The Man of the Woods Tour (2018/19).
-The song was performed as the final song on the setlist of his two solo tours The 20/20 Experience World Tour (2013/15), and The Forget Tomorrow World Tour (2024/25) where he performed the song on a floating stage.

-Timberlake made a guest appearance on Taylor Swift's 1989 Tour and they performed "Mirrors" together on August 26, 2015.
+The song was featured on Justin and Jay-Z's co-headlining Legends of the Summer Stadium Tour (2013) and The Man of the Woods Tour (2018–2019), as well as being performed as the final song on the setlist of his two solo tours The 20/20 Experience World Tour (2013–2015) and The Forget Tomorrow World Tour (2024–2025), where he performed the song on a floating stage.
+Timberlake made a guest appearance on Taylor Swift's 1989 World Tour and they performed "Mirrors" together on August 26, 2015.